 Before any action could occur, Shah Abbas II died, and subsequent Persian rulers posed no significant threat to Mughal territories.

-Mughal strategic frontier based on the Hindukush with Qandhar as an outer bastion successfully defended India against foreign invasions for a long period.
+Mughal strategic frontier based on the Hindukush with Qandahar as an outer bastion successfully defended India against foreign invasions for a long period.

-Despite setbacks over Qandhar, Mughal foreign policy emphasized diplomatic relations and equal footing with major Asian powers like the Safavids and Ottomans.
+Despite setbacks over Qandahar, Mughal foreign policy emphasized diplomatic relations and equal footing with major Asian powers like the Safavids and Ottomans.

-Kabul and Qandhar remained crucial gateways for India's trade with Central Asia, promoting Mughal commercial interests.
+Kabul and Qandahar remained crucial gateways for India's trade with Central Asia, promoting Mughal commercial interests.

 The Mughals maintained a secure northwest frontier based on strategic defense principles, safeguarding India from external threats.